-Sale of Bare property in Valencia
+Purchase of Bare property in Valencia

-The sale of bare property in Valencia has increased the interest of both, buyers and sellers, as it is a very interesting alternative that can bring great advantages.
+The purchase of bare property in Valencia has increased the interest of both, buyers and sellers, as it is a very interesting alternative that can bring great advantages.
 We are going to explain what bare ownership is all about, we will analyze the reverse mortgage and we will also study the different possibilities and benefits that this system will offer us.

 What is bare property and reverse mortgage

 The first and most important thing is to start by defining the concept of bare property and reverse mortgage, from which we can better understand how this system works.

 We begin by differentiating between home ownership and usufruct, since they are concepts that it is important to be clear about in order to understand what is the purchase of bare property in Valencia and what is a reverse mortgage.

 - Ownership: Indicates who is the person who owns a certain asset.
 This is defined as owner.